Why and How to Pursue a Research Career in Regenerative Medicine | Regenerative Medicine – The Future of Personalized Healthcare

 Why is Regenerative Medicine the Future of Healthcare & Personalized Medicine?

 You must be thinking, what is so unique about regenerative medicine?
-To put it in a simple way, the traditional medicine & therapeutics basically treat the symptoms of a disease.
+To put it in a simple way, traditional medicine & therapeutics basically treat the symptoms of a disease.
 In contrast, regenerative medicine aims to treat the underlying cause of a disease.
 Traditional pharmacological approaches have been incredibly successful in treating various acute and chronic diseases and disorders.
 With time, those discoveries also enhanced our understanding of the underlying mechanisms of diseases and consequently led to innovative therapies that focus on addressing the causes of the disease instead of just treating symptoms.
 But, millions of patients still suffer from diseases for which there is no treatment at all.

 Potential of Regenerative Medicine

 Regenerative medicine holds tremendous potential as it on the underlying causes of the diseases at the cellular level by repairing, replacing, or regenerating damaged cells in the body.
-Theoretically and practically, regenerative medicine can cure acute and chronic diseases like stroke, heart disease, diabetes, cancer, progressive neurological conditions, autoimmune diseases, trauma etc. Additionally, the populations in the developed countries are ageing rapidly.
-With this demographic shift, we will see an increased number of the elder people spending more on therapeutics and healthcare.
+Theoretically and practically, regenerative medicine can cure acute and chronic diseases like stroke, heart disease, diabetes, cancer, progressive neurological conditions, autoimmune diseases, trauma etc. Additionally, the populations in the developed countries are aging rapidly.
+With this demographic shift, we will see an increased number of elder people spending more on therapeutics and healthcare.
 So, the economic impact of regenerative medicine is limitless.

 In true sense, regenerative medicine has the potential to solve the problem of the shortage of organs available for donation to the patients who need life-saving organ transplantation, as well as solve the problem of organ transplant rejection, since the organ’s cells will match that of the patient.
 Know more why regenerative medicine has a bright future.